Skip to main content

 Admission

-The Post Associate Certificate in DMS is a limited admission program based on student merit.
+The Diagnostic Medical Sonography (DMS) Post-Associate Certificate is a limited admission program based on student merit.
 Students are encouraged to apply if they have one of the following:

-• An Associate of Arts, Associate of Science or Associate of Applied Science in a patient care centered allied health field and all program specific pre-requisites*
+• An Associate of Arts or Associate of Science in a patient care centered allied health field and all program specific prerequisites* or

-*The following program specific pre-requisites must be completed prior to beginning the program:
+*The following program specific prerequisites must be completed prior to applying for the program:

 • English 102